 Associate Editor, SmartMoney.com

 If you want to save energy, replace your energy-hogging incandescent light bulbs with compact fluorescent bulbs, or CFLs.
-Yes, the initial cost is higher — basic CFLs costs $2 to $5 apiece compared to $1 to $2 for an incandescent bulb — but they’re far more efficient.
-If a New York resident replaced just three frequently-used incandescent light bulbs, he could save more than $130 over the lifetime of the bulbs, according to the New York City based nonprofit Environmental Defense Fund.
+Yes, the initial cost is higher — basic CFLs cost $2 to $5 apiece compared to $1 to $2 for an incandescent bulb — but they’re far more efficient.
+If a New York resident replaced just three frequently-used incandescent light bulbs, he could save more than $130 over the lifetime of the bulbs, according to the New York City-based nonprofit Environmental Defense Fund.

 Initially, folks who tried CFLs when they first came out were turned off by the harsh bluish light.
 Fortunately, consumers now have a wide variety of bulbs to choose from.